GjeloshajAntoine/judgIt/README.md

 1. In google chrome , go to `chrome://extensions/` and check `developper mode` in the upper right corner.

-2.Under the blue bar ,click on `load unpacked extension` and chose the `judgit_extension` folder.Now the extension icon should appear in the chrome bar.
+2. Under the blue bar ,click on `load unpacked extension` and chose the `judgit_extension` folder.Now the extension icon should appear in the chrome bar.

 ## Use it !